iswunistuttgart/document-templates/CONTRIBUTING.md

-# Contributing to ISW LaTeX Templates
+# Contributing to UStutt LaTeX Templates

 Thank you for your contributions!

-## Reporting a bug with ISW LaTeX Templates
+## Reporting a bug with UStutt LaTeX Templates

 We work hard to process bugs that are reported, to assist with this please ensure the following details are always included: